cadia-lvl/POS/README.md

 For installation for further development see [Contributing](#Contributing).

 # Running (Tagging text)
+Before running the docker command be sure that the docker daemon has access to roughly 4GB of RAM.

 The docker image comes with a pretrained model.
 To tag tokens, execute the following command:
 ```
 cat tokenized_untagged.tsv | docker run -i haukurp/pos - - > tagged.tsv